A Donald Trump ‘Pee Tape’ Has Surfaced Online, Almost Certainly A Fake, But Mystery Surrounds Who Created It

 But according to Feinberg, who actually produced the counterfeit “pee tape” — and how they did it, given the high degree of realism — remains a baffling mystery.

-While The Inquisitr is unable to provide a link to the apparently phony — but very much “Not Safe For Work” — Donald Trump “pee tape,” Feinberg’s Slate article, linked above, does contain a hyperlink directly to the mysterious video.
+While The Inquisitr is unable to provide a link to the apparently phony — but very much “Not Safe For Work” Donald Trump “pee tape” — Feinberg’s Slate article, linked above, does contain a hyperlink directly to the mysterious video.